 Why should a bank making substantial $9bn profits now decide to dilute its shareholder capital at a deep discount to get $12bn at this highly stressed sensitive time?
 One reason is that just as short-sellers claim they don't drag down bank shares, rights-issuing banks don't believe they drag down the share price either.
 You've got to laugh - till it hurts!
 Even if the logic makes sense, has the business risk of a rights issue and possible reputational risk been fully considered?
 Did anyone suggest this could trigger a 20% share price fall?

 If the bank can say it is generating capital well internally, and when distressed bank assets can be share purchases, why go for a rights issue?
 If the result of this is severe dilution and share price falling down to what i call 'postage stamp prices' maybe the bank should just go to Government now and ask for 20% nationalisation - why wait?
 This is obviously the risk of what could happen later this year, maybe by mid-summer - so get it over with now and spare shareholders further shameful abuse!
 How might the share price have behaved differently, positively, if the bank had not announced capital-raising measures?
 Here is the 2007 picture.
 For 2008 see numbers in the attached comment below or on www.asymptotix.eu where this essay is easier to read.
-G & G say the following directly self-contradictory things to characterise their strategy and excuse why they are diluting share-value at this extremely sensitive time for all and any banks:

 1. generating capital internally remains strong